cmurp/cmurp/README.md

 ## What I'm learning 📚

-- Currently diving deeper into cloud-native applications, and always staying on top of the latest in ML.
+- Lately I have been working on my website and diving deeper into the React ecosystem.
 - Strengthening my skills in Docker for more effective containerization. 🐳
 - Always reading something about computer science fundamentals, including data structures, algorithms, and design patterns.